An inexact PAM method for computing Wasserstein barycenter with unknown supports: Numerical experiments

-with $H^t:=\big[(\sigma_t\!-\!\alpha_k)\mathcal{I}-\beta\mathcal{A}^t\big](Z^{t,\nu}) +\alpha_k(Z^{t,k}-(\alpha_kN)^{-1}F^t(x^k))+\beta w^\nu e^{\mathbb{T}}-\lambda^{t,\nu}e^{\mathbb{T}}$, and
+with $H^t:=\big[(\sigma_t\!-\!\alpha_k)\mathcal{I}-\beta\mathcal{A}^t\big](Z^{t,\nu}) +\alpha_k(Z^{t,k}-(\alpha_kN)^{-1}F^t(x^k))+(\beta w^\nu-\lambda^{t,\nu})e_{n_t}^{\mathbb{T}}$, and

-By recalling the definition of $\Sigma_t$, the computation of ${Z^{t,\nu+1}}$ involves $n_t$ projections onto an $(m\!-\!1)$-dimensional simplex set, while the computation of $\mathcal{Z}$ in each iteration involves $N$ times such projections, one may exploit the parallel technique to finish this task. \end{remark}
+The computation of ${Z^{t,\nu+1}}$ involves $n_t$ projections onto the simplex set $\Sigma_t$, while the computation of $\mathcal{Z}$ in each step involves $N$ times such projections which can be finished via the parallel technique.
+Thus, the computation cost of Step 1 in Algorithm \ref{semi-PADMM} is precisely $O\big((\sum_{t=1}^Nn_t\!+\!1)m\log{m}\big)$. \end{remark}